 What if I start the program but decide to change my major?
 Do I have to stay with the program for two years?

 Of course not.
 Students can leave the program at any time.
 Students often change their major and rethink their long-term goals.
 This is perfectly normal.
 Our hope, however, is that students with a strong interest in science will feel supported in their classes and have sufficient connection to the science faculty to continue with this course of study, if this is their desire.

 Do I have to take calculus during the freshman year?

 No. Calculus needs to be taken before calculus-based physics, which is usually taken in the junior year (for biology and biochemistry majors).
 Calculus can also be taken during the summer.

 I would like to major in biology but I have a very weak background.
 I have never been very strong in science.
 Would this be a good program for me?

 Possibly.
-If your background is not strong, and you feel academically weak in science, there may better ways to finding a path to and through the sciences besides jumping into majors-level biology and chemistry classes.
-On the other had, the support provided with this program may be sufficient to overcome perceived deficiencies.
-You should see an advisor in the Biology or Chemistry Department.
+But, if your background is not strong, and you feel academically weak in science, there may be better ways to find a path to and through the sciences besides jumping into majors-level biology and chemistry classes.
+On the other hand, the support provided with this program may be sufficient to overcome perceived deficiencies.
+You should talk this over with an advisor in the Biology or Chemistry Department during summer registration.

 How do I sign up for the program?